Clinical and Basic Research

 Research Summary

-• Modulating homeostasis of immune-regulatory lymphocytes: Regulatory T cells (Treg) exert the major mechanism of peripheral tolerance.
+- Modulating homeostasis of immune-regulatory lymphocytes: Regulatory T cells (Treg) exert the primary mechanism of peripheral tolerance.
 Treg deficiency causes early mortality in mice and humans.

 Sun-Sang J. Sung, PhD